Do I need to be licensed?

 The license is issued by the Department of State.
 Anyone who negotiates or attempts to negotiate any mortgage loan other than a mortgage loan on residential property, in the state of New York, is required to be licensed as a real estate broker, or as a salesperson associated with a real estate broker.

-When is registration with the Banking Department Necessary?
+When is registration with the Department of Financial Services Necessary?

-To negotiate a mortgage loan on residential property (one to four family building) registration with the New York State Banking Department is required.
+To negotiate a mortgage loan on residential property (one to four family building) registration with the Department of Financial Services is required.

 If I am a real estate management company, do I need a real estate broker's license?